 The CIA did not want to risk losing its pilots or place them in a similar situation to Francis Gary Powers.
 That is why two and a half weeks after the Week’s A-12 crash, the aircraft made its final flight to Palmdale, California.

 The aircraft’s initial mission of providing image intelligence over the Soviet Union’s territory was being completed by photoreconnaissance satellites.

-The A-12s would be stored in Palmdale California for 20 years, before being distributed to US museums.
+The A-12s would be stored in Palmdale, California for 20 years, before being distributed to US museums.
 One of the aircraft which was preserved in Minnesota was sent to CIA headquarters in 2007.
-This triggered protests from the locals, however, the decision the move the aircraft remained was not dismissed.
+This triggered protests from the locals, however, the decision to move the aircraft was not dismissed.